Self-fulfilling prophecy: Stereotype

+Teachers can encourage stereotype-based courses and can interact with students in a manner that encourages self-fulfilling thoughts: for example, female students may seem to be bad at math if teachers never encouraged them to improve their mathematical abilities.

-African American psychologist Kenneth B. Clark studied the responses of Black children ages 3–7 years old to black and white dolls in the 1960s.
-From his reports on his research, the term "self-fulfilling prophecy" made its first appearance in educational literature.
-The theory of self-fulfilling prophecy contributed to the impact of racism on the children.
-The responses from Clark's study ranged from some calling the black doll ugly and one girl bursting into tears when prompted to pick the doll she identified with.
-The black children internalized the inferiority they learned and acted as such as a result of their placement within society.
+The term "self-fulfilling prophecy" made its first appearance in educational literature in the 1960s, when African-American psychologist Kenneth B. Clark studied the responses of black children to black and white dolls.
+The responses from Clark's study ranged from some children calling the black doll ugly to one girl bursting into tears when prompted to pick the doll she identified with.
+The black children internalized the inferiority they learned and acted accordingly.
 Clark, whose work pushed the Supreme Court to desegregate schools, noted the influence of teachers on the achievement levels between Black and White students.
-"The importance of the role of teachers in developing self-image, academic aspirations and achievements of their students" prompted Clark to begin a study in 10 inner-city schools where he assessed the attitudes and behaviors of teachers.
-The belief held by teachers was that minority students were dumb, and therefore, the teachers didn't put effort into them.
-The low expectations of the teachers aligned with their initial belief, which was low IQ test scores.
+This prompted Clark to begin a study in ten inner-city schools where he assessed the attitudes and behaviors of teachers.
+The belief held by teachers was that minority students were unintelligent, and therefore the teachers put no effort into teaching them.
+This led to a feedback loop of those students not being educated, and thus being perceived as unintelligent.

-Clark wrote, "If a child scores low on an intelligence test because he cannot read and then is not taught to read because he has a low score, then such a child is being imprisoned in an iron circle and becomes the victim of an educational self-fulfilling prophecy".

-Kenneth B. Clark's ideas about educational self-fulfilling prophecies opened up minds to the effectiveness of teaching and the expectations teachers place upon students.

 Literature, media, and the arts

 In literature, self-fulfilling prophecies are often used as plot devices.
-They have been used in stories for millennia, but have gained a lot of popularity recently in the science fiction genre.
-They are typically used ironically, with the prophesied events coming to pass due to the actions of one trying to prevent the prophecy (a recent example would be the life of Anakin Skywalker, the fictional Jedi-turned-Sith Lord in George Lucas' Star Wars saga).
+They have been used in stories for millennia, but are especially popular in science fiction and fantasy.
+They are often used for dramatic irony, with the prophesied events coming to pass due to the attempts to prevent the prophecy.
 They are also sometimes used as comic relief.

 Classical

-Many myths, legends, and fairy tales make use of this motif as a central element of narratives that are designed to illustrate inexorable fate, fundamental to the Hellenic world-view.
-In a common motif, a child, whether newborn or not yet conceived, is prophesied to cause something that those in power do not want to happen.
-This may be the death of the powerful person; in more light-hearted versions, it is often the marriage of a poor or lower-class child to his own.
-The events come about, nevertheless, as a result of the actions taken to prevent them: frequently child abandonment sets the chain of events in motion.
+Many myths, legends, and fairy-tales make use of this motif as a central element of narratives that are designed to illustrate inexorable fate, fundamental to the Hellenic world-view.
+In a common motif, a child, whether newborn or not yet conceived, is prophesied to cause something that those in power do not want to happen, but the prophesied events come about as a result of the actions taken to prevent them.